 Preparing a resume that emphasizes your value is a good first step to preparing for your job search.
 Here are eight ways to age-proof your resume:

 1. Don’t provide your complete work history: This is the number one mistake job seekers make.
-If it’s before 1990, shop employers probably don’t care.
-Hiring managers are most interested in what you did recently, health so concentrate on your recent career.
-If you feel compelled to delve into earlier experiences, hospital create a section called “Early Career” and provide just the highlights and no dates.
+If it’s before 1990, employers probably don’t care.
+Hiring managers are most interested in what you did recently, so concentrate on your recent career.
+If you feel compelled to delve into earlier experiences, create a section called “Early Career” and provide just the highlights and no dates.

 2. Watch your language: Avoid age-revealing statements such as “35 years of experience” or age-defining clichés such as “seasoned professional.”